Click Here!

 Philadelphia, PA 19147

-Virtually every dish that we tasted at Lovash restaurant on South Street in Philadelphia was a travesty of real Indian cuisine.
+Virtually every dish that we tasted at Lovash restaurant was a travesty of real Indian cuisine.

 A fine South Indian dish, Avial is prepared with green banana, carrot, drumstick, elephant yam (known as suvarna gadda in Kannada; Jameenkhand in Hindi; and Kanda in Telugu) cooked in yogurt and coconut sauce.